Appointments Available: M - Th 9am - 5pm

 If you have some seemingly unsolvable complaint (especially pain) that is in your shoulders or above, please call us right now at (801) 691-0457 for a complimentary consultation.
 Because when it comes to TMJ disorders, there really is no time to be wasted.
 The sooner it is discovered and treated, the sooner you will be able to enjoy a big improvement in your quality of life.

-We also offer orthodontic treatments to address the more complicated cases of jaw pain, to the typical child’s orthodontic needs.
+We also offer orthodontic treatments to address the more complicated cases of jaw pain.